 Centralized delivery is our preferred method of mail delivery.
-Centralized delivery equipment improves delivery efficiency and provides space for large mail items, including packages, which is a great benefit for customers.
+Centralized delivery equipment improves delivery efficiency and provides space for large mail items, including packages, which is a great benefit for customer.
 Freestanding, pedestal-style outdoor centralized mailboxes are called cluster box units or CBUs.
 CBUs are "package friendly" because they are designed to accommodate the majority of packages delivered through the U.S. Mail[®].
 CBUs also include parcel lockers, which provide separate, locked storage for many packages.

 Other types of centralized mailbox equipment are also available.
-Builders and developers are responsible for the purchase and installation of mailbox equipment.
-Property owners are responsible for ongoing maintenance, repairs, and replacement of mailbox equipment.
+Builders and developers or property owners are responsible for the purchase, installation, maintenance, repair, and replacement of mailbox equipment.

-This guide provides information about the types of USPS®-approved mailbox equipment options available commercially and information about other aspects of mail delivery planning that may apply to your specific development.
+This guide provides information about the types of USPS-approved mailbox equipment options available commercially and information about other aspects of mail delivery planning that may apply to your specific development.